 The Wednesday Spinners have been spinning together as a group at the Common Ground Fair since 1977.
 These gutsy Downeast women spin every Wednesday at each other’s homes sharing a pot of soup and lots of fascinating discussion.

-This group of over twenty women ranging in age from 8 to 80 plans to demonstrate methods of wool preparation, carding, spinning on wheels and drop spindles, knitting, and weaving, dyeing, blending, throughout the three days of the fair.
-They will have various pieces of equipment on hand for explaining their techniques.
+In addition to demonstrating bast fibers, this group of over 20women ranging in age from 8 to 80 plans to demonstrate methods of wool preparation, carding, spinning on wheels and drop spindles, knitting, weaving, dyeing and blending continuously throughout the three days of the Fair.
+They will bring antique flax wheels, antique walking wheels and modern wool spinning wheels.

-Throughout all three days, spinners - young and old, experienced and novice, are invited to spin at the Wednesday Spinners tent.
-Bring your wheel or drop spindle and some fiber to spin, and join them in the centuries old art of spinning together.
+Throughout all three days, all spinners – young and old, experienced and novice – are invited and encouraged to spin at the Wednesday Spinners Tent.
+Bring your wheel or drop spindle and some fiber to spin, and join in the centuries-old art of spinning together.

 Wednesday Spinners Coordinator